brosenan/y0/doc/polyglot_loader.md

 ```
 A module-store is a map, mapping module IDs to the respective completed
-modules. `load-with-deps` takes a single (partial) module and a language-map
+modules. `load-with-deps` takes a list of (partial) modules and a
-and returns a module-store containing it along with all its dependencies.
+language-map and returns a module-store containing the original modules along
+with all their dependencies.

 To demonstrate it, we start by building a dependency map of modules.
 ```clojure